vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/build-send-commands.md

 If the current height is 200:

-* a transaction with block height 10 gets rejected because 200 - 10 = 190 and 190 > 150
+* a transaction with block height 10 is rejected because 200 - 10 = 190 and 190 > 150
-* a transaction with block height 60 gets accepted because 200 - 60 = 140 and 140 < 150
+* a transaction with block height 60 is accepted because 200 - 60 = 140 and 140 < 150
-* a transaction with block height 201 get rejected because 200 - 201 = -1 and -1 is futuristic.
+* a transaction with block height 201 is rejected because 200 - 201 = -1 and -1 is in the future
 :::